Baker activates National Guard to assist with school transportation amid bus driver shortage

 Boston is not among the communities that will be taking help from the Guard.

-Baker noted that all activated Guard personnel will undergo thorough vetting.
-They will also be required to complete a vehicle training course to ensure the safety of children and families.
+Baker noted that all activated Guard members will undergo thorough vetting and they will be required to complete a vehicle training course to ensure the safety of children and families.

 Districts across the nation have been dealing with higher than normal bus driver shortages due to the pandemic.